amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 >**Note**: The **UserCertificateIds** field is needed for configuring Azure AD Certificate-based authentication.
 Setting this value upon user creation is optional.

 #### Create Azure AD cloud-only identities
-1. Create users in the Portal or using PowerShell.
-  A. Reference `MLZ-Create-NamedAdminAccounts.ps1` or create your own script to automate the process.
+To create named administrator accounts in the environment, run the script with optional parameters:
-  `PS> ./MLZ-Create-NamedAdminAccounts.ps1 -UserCSV MLZ-Admin-List.csv -Environment USGov`
+`PS> ./MLZ-Create-NamedAdminAccounts.ps1 -UserCSV ".\MLZ-Admin-List.csv" -LicenseGroupName "MLZ-License-AADP2" -EAGroupName "Emergency Access Accounts"`

+This will automate the following:
+- Create named administrator accounts from the CSV
+  - Set Department = *MLZ*
+  - Optional: Set userCertificateIds
+- Create a dynamic group for users with (Departement eq 'MLZ')
+  - *MLZ-License-AADP2*
+- Enable the following authentication methods for all users
+  - Certificate-Based Authentication
+  - FIDO2
+- Target MFA registration campaign
+  - Include *MLZ-License-AADP2*
+  - Exclude *Emergency Access Accounts*

+Complete setup for the named administrator accounts:
-2. Once created, manually reset the password from each administrator
+1. Manually reset the password from each administrator.
-3. Provide the password and instruct the users to complete MFA registration.
+2. Provide the password to the admin.
-4. Instruct the admin to change password and [register security info](https://support.microsoft.com/en-us/account-billing/set-up-the-microsoft-authenticator-app-as-your-verification-method-33452159-6af9-438f-8f82-63ce94cf3d29) by setting Microsoft Authenticator App as a verification method.
+3. Instruct the admin to change password and [register security info](https://support.microsoft.com/en-us/account-billing/set-up-the-microsoft-authenticator-app-as-your-verification-method-33452159-6af9-438f-8f82-63ce94cf3d29) by setting Microsoft Authenticator App as a verification method.
-5. Follow the steps [here](https://learn.microsoft.com/en-us/azure/active-directory/enterprise-users/licensing-groups-assign) to assign licenses to the dynamic group created by `MLZ-Create-NamedAdminAccounts.ps1` PowerShell script.
+4. Follow the steps [here](https://learn.microsoft.com/en-us/azure/active-directory/enterprise-users/licensing-groups-assign) to assign licenses to the dynamic group created by `MLZ-Create-NamedAdminAccounts.ps1` PowerShell script.

 > 📘 **Reference**:
 > - [Reset a user's password using Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-users-reset-password-azure-portal)
 > - [Assign licenses to users by group membership in Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/enterprise-users/licensing-groups-assign)

 #### Configure phishing-resistant MFA
-The script `MLZ-Create-NamedAdminAccounts` automatically enables FIDO2 and CBA methods in the tenant for all users.
-Modify Authentication Methods policies as needed via Azure Portal or MS Graph.
+The script `MLZ-Create-NamedAdminAccounts` automatically enables the phishing-resisitant methods FIDO2 and CBA for all users.

-Review the list below:
+> 💡 **Recommendations**: Only use phishing-resistant passwordless authentication methods for administration.
+Review the authenticator options available in Azure AD from the list below:
-- **Bad:** SMS or TwoWayPhone
+> - **Bad:** SMS or TwoWayPhone
 Some MFA is better than no MFA, but phone-based MFA is the weakest option available.
 SMS is especially egregious since it is susceptable to [SIM swapping attacks](https://en.wikipedia.org/wiki/SIM_swap_scam).
-- **Good:** Authenticator App TOTP Code or Push notification These methods are not phishing-resistant or passwordless.
+> - **Good:** Authenticator App TOTP Code or Push notification These methods are not phishing-resistant or passwordless.
 In either case, a password is used, followed by an Azure MFA prompt.
-- **Better:** Passwordless Phone Sign-In on Registered Device Passwordless, but not phishing-resistant.
+> - **Better:** Passwordless Phone Sign-In on Registered Device Passwordless, but not phishing-resistant.
 This required registration of an iOS or Android mobile device with the Azure AD tenant.
-- **Best:** Phishing-Resistant MFA FIDO2 Security Key or Azure AD native Certificate-Based Authentication (CBA)
+> - **Best:** Phishing-Resistant MFA FIDO2 Security Key or Azure AD native Certificate-Based Authentication (CBA)
-  - FIDO2 Security Key
+>   - FIDO2 Security Key
-  - Azure AD Native Certificate-Based Authentication
+>   - Azure AD Native Certificate-Based Authentication
-  - Windows Hello for Business
+>   - Windows Hello for Business

 > **Note**: Microsoft Authenticator App is considered phishing-resistant when deployed to a managed mobile device.
 Since this guide is for setting up a new tenant, it assumes Microsoft Endpoint Manager is not configured to manage mobile devices.